squid-cache/squid-cache.github.io/Services.rst

 == Installation / Configuration Support ==

- '''Free User Support''' for any current stable release and perhapse for one or two slightly older releases is provided by volunteers on the '''squid-users''' mailing list or IRC channel '''#squid''' on irc.freenode.net
+ '''Free User Support''' for any current stable release and perhapse for one or two slightly older releases is provided by volunteers on the '''squid-users''' mailing list

  '''Paid User Support''' for any release can be purchased from a team developer or Squid support provider.
 These are listed at http://www.squid-cache.org/Support/services.html